joshmfrankel/joshmfrankel.github.io/_posts/2020/2020-06-16-a-journey-into-writing-union-queries-with-active-record.md

 ```
 PG::DuplicateAlias: ERROR:  table name "posts" specified more than once
+ :
+ SELECT "users".*
+FROM (
+  (
+    SELECT "posts".*
+    FROM "posts"
+    WHERE "posts"."name" = 'keyword'
+  )
+  UNION
+  (
+    SELECT "posts".*
+    FROM "posts"
+    WHERE "posts"."name" = 'matched'
+  )
+) posts
- : SELECT "users".* FROM ((SELECT "posts".* FROM "posts" WHERE "posts"."name" = 'keyword') UNION (SELECT "posts".* FROM "posts" WHERE "posts"."name" = 'matched')) posts INNER JOIN "posts" ON "posts"."user_id" = "users"."id"
+INNER JOIN "posts" ON "posts"."user_id" = "users"."id"
 ```

-Notably the resultting SQL is a bit non-sensical.
+Notably the resulting SQL is nonsensical.
 Look at the following: `SELECT "users".* FROM ((SELECT "posts".* FROM ...)) posts`.
 This is problematic because we being selecting from the `users.*` alias on a FROM clause that is aliased as `posts`.
 Additionally, `posts` is seen as specified more than once in the query because it is the alias used for the from clause as well as an inner join onto